-The Hartford History Center is home to the Hartford Collection, a non-circulating, multi-media collection comprised of more than 50,000 books, trade publications, directories, postcards, photographs and memorabilia that convey community life in Hartford spanning nearly 300 years.
+The Hartford History Center is home to the Hartford Collection, a non-circulating, multi-media collection comprised of more than 100,000 books, trade publications, directories, postcards, photographs and memorabilia that convey community life in Hartford spanning more than 300 years.
 Officially named in 1945, the archives and special collections of Hartford Public Library date back to the 18th century, to the library’s own beginning.

 In 1774, the Library Company, a private subscription company where members bought and borrowed books, was started by a group of city leaders.
 Incorporated in 1799, the Library Company changed its name to the Hartford Library Company and occupied space at various locations throughout the city.